t54-labs/t54-labs-docs/docs/SDK & API References/tledger-toolkit.md

 ---
 title: tLedger Toolkit
+excerpt: Toolkit for integrating tLedger APIs into AI agent frameworks.
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-The **tLedger Agent Toolkit** enables seamless integration with TLedger APIs, allowing agents to initiate and manage Agent-to-Agent payments.
+The **tLedger Agent Toolkit** enables seamless integration with tLedger APIs, allowing agents to initiate and manage Agent-to-Agent payments.
 It is designed to work with popular AI agent frameworks such as Virtual's GAME SDK and ai16z’s Eliza.

 # Installation